GuoquanPei/Origin-Tea/README.md

 We propose **Origin-Tea**, a compact and high-performance neural network designed for classifying the geographic origin of tea leaves.

+**Note on Data Availability**: Due to requirements for subsequent research, only 30% of the dataset is currently open-sourced.

 ## 📝 Citation

 If you use this code or dataset in your research, please cite our paper: